Search Health Topics

 NIH is the nation’s medical research agency, supporting scientific studies that turn discovery into health.

-Francis S. Collins, M.D., Ph.D., provides leadership for the 27 institutes and centers that make up the NIH.
+Lawrence A. Tabak, D.D.S., Ph.D. is performing the duties of the NIH Director and provides leadership for the 27 institutes and centers that make up the NIH.

 NIH is the largest source of funding for medical research in the world, creating hundreds of thousands of high-quality jobs.